The following information is provided for reference purposes only and should be used at your own risk!

 Note bearing ring protrudes out slightly higher than outer radial bearing.

-Install clear plastic bag over vanos oil pump side.
+Install clear plastic bag over Vanos oil pump side.

-Turn vanos down and hit end of vanos on table to dislodge oil pump disk from vanos.
+Turn Vanos down and hit end of Vanos on table to dislodge oil pump disk from Vanos.

-Remove plastic bag from vanos with oil pump disk, caps and springs, and bearing ring.
+Remove plastic bag from Vanos with oil pump disk, caps and springs, and bearing ring.

-Note: If bearing ring still in vanos (picture), remove bearing ring from vanos (90 degree pick).
+Note: If bearing ring still in Vanos (picture), remove bearing ring from Vanos (90 degree pick).

 Remove spring pads from oil pump 4 side holes.